olistic/git-scribe/README.md

 $ npx husky add .husky/prepare-commit-msg 'git-scribe "$1" "$2"'
 ```

-That's it!
+Profit!

-> [!IMPORTANT]
+## Data Privacy

-> Git Scribe uses OpenAI API behind the scenes.
+Git Scribe uses OpenAI API behind the scenes.
 If you have any concerns, you can review OpenAI's API data privacy policies [here](https://openai.com/api-data-privacy).